-- EO1 To maintain and enhance access to open countryside and ensure sustainable access to new housing developments by the creation of safe paths and cycle ways. - EO3 To maintain existing 'important' views. - EO4 To keep as much of our agricultural land as possible for agriculture, while encouraging biodiversity. - 6.3.1 The same principles of access to the countryside, retaining and enhancing landscapes, visual amenity and sustaining biodiversity that apply to Green Belts (NPPF, paragraph 141) underpin environmental policy in a rural district just as they do in proximity to large urban areas.
-In seeking to comply with the principles enunciated in the NPPF, in particular providing 'a platform for local people to shape their surroundings' (paragraph 15), 'recognising the intrinsic character and beauty of the countryside' (paragraph 170 b), and 'conserving and enhancing the natural environment' (chapter 15, paragraphs 170-177), Woolpit Neighbourhood Plan carried out a Landscape Character Assessment of the parish, following an approved methodology.
-We also commissioned a landscape consultant, Alison Farmer Associates, to analyse and assess the landscape surrounding the village settlement.
-More informally, a survey was conducted to discover which were the most highly valued views in the parish, from a short list of twelve (some looking in towards the village and some looking out from the village) 11.
+- EO1 To maintain and enhance access to open countryside and ensure sustainable access to new housing developments by the creation of safe paths and cycle ways. - EO3 To maintain existing 'important' views. - EO4 To keep as much of our agricultural land as possible for agriculture, while encouraging biodiversity. - 6.3.1 The same principles of access to the countryside, retaining and enhancing landscapes, visual amenity and sustaining biodiversity that apply to Green Belts (NPPF, Feb 2019, paragraph 141) underpin environmental policy in a rural district just as they do in proximity to large urban areas.
+In seeking to comply with the principles enunciated in the NPPF, in particular providing 'a platform for local people to shape their surroundings' (paragraph 15), 'recognising the intrinsic character and beauty of the countryside' (paragraph 170 b), and 'conserving and enhancing the natural environment' (chapter 15, paragraphs 170-177), a Landscape Character Assessment of the parish was carried out following an approved methodology.
+The Landscape Consultancy Alison Farmer Associates were also commissioned to analyse and assess the landscape surrounding the village settlement.
+More informally, a survey was conducted to discover which were the most highly valued views in the parish, from a short list of twelve (some looking in towards the village and some looking out from the village)7.